 Sixty percent of the Kenyan population lives in villages, but 80% of healthcare facilities are located in urban areas.

-This discrepancy means that the majority of Kenyans cannot access healthcare services, and in a country where non-communicable diseases (NCDs) such as diabetes are the cause of 33% of all deaths, the implications of this are tragic.
+This discrepancy means that the majority of Kenyans cannot access healthcare services, and in a country where non-communicable diseases (NCDs) such as cancer, diabetes and chronic respiratory diseases are the cause of 33% of all deaths, the implications of this are tragic.

 The increasing reliance on technology during the pandemic presented a novel solution to barriers to healthcare in Kenya.
 Using information and communication technology, telemedicine connects patients living in rural communities with healthcare practitioners, offering them quality clinical care and prescriptions without the need to travel long distances and undergo unnecessary referrals.